anubhav9369/Music-recommendation-system/Readme.md

 - **P V Akhila** (Spotify API Integration & Deployment)
 - **Anubhav Verma** (Model Training & Dataset Processing)

-*A huge thanks to Anubhav Verma and P V Akhila for their active contributions in making this project a success.*

 ---

 ## 📜 License